Bwc9876/git-from-scratch/index.typ

 == Object Hahing And Storage

-Objects are #emph[content addressed] within the `objects/` directory.
-To get the "name" of an object we get the SHA-1 hash of object’s contents.
+Objects are *content-addressed* within the `objects/` directory.
+To get the "name" of an object we get the SHA-1 hash of that object’s contents.
 This hash serves as a unique identifier for that object, any references to it will use this hash.